The primary tasks of the Agency are to:

 Telephone: (+45) 33 18 69 69

-- A competence committee (composed of the employer and employee organisations in the state sector)
+- an expert group composed of employer and employee organisations in the state sector;

 Agreement basis for the Agency for Competence Development in the State Sector